coretrix/hitrix/README.md

 		registry.ServiceProviderErrorLogger(), //register redis error logger
 		//...
 	).
-    RegisterDevPanel(&entity.AdminUserEntity{}, middleware.Router, nil). //register our dev-panel and pass the entity where we save admin users, the router and the third param is used for the redis stream pool if its used
+    RegisterDevPanel(&entity.DevPanelUserEntity{}, middleware.Router, nil). //register our dev-panel and pass the entity where we save admin users, the router and the third param is used for the redis stream pool if its used
     Build()
 ```